leopuleo/easy-swipebox/readme.txt

 == Description ==

-This plugin enable SwipeBox jQuery extension to all links to image or Video (Youtube / Vimeo).
+Easy SwipeBox plugin for WordPress websites gives you a flexible, aesthetic and mobile-friendly Lightbox solution for just about all media links on your website.
+Easy FancyBox uses the packed [Easy SwipeBox](http://brutaldesign.github.io/swipebox/?source=easy-swipebox-wp-plugin) and is WP 3+ multisite compatible.

+= Activation =

+After activation you find a new admin page (Settings > Easy SwipeBox) where you can manage the plugin options.
+All links to JPG / GIF / PNG images and Youtube / Vimeo are automatically opened in the mobile-friendly Lightbox that floats over the web page.

+= Autodetection =

+Select one or more options, Easy SwipeBox automatically detects the media type and add class="swipebox" to their links.
+Otherwise, add class="swipebox" yourself to make the magic happen.

+= Contribution =

-Please, for contributions, issues and questions visit https://github.com/leopuleo/easy-swipebox
+Please, for contributions, issues and questions visit [Github repo](https://github.com/leopuleo/easy-swipebox).

 == Installation ==